ChickenCombo/ChickenCombo/README.md

 ### 👤 About Me

-- 4th year Information Technology student from University of Santo Tomas
+- Studies BS Information Technology major in Web and Mobile App Development
-- Loves music, video games, and anime
+- From University of Santo Tomas

 ৻(  •̀ ᗜ •́  ৻)